Desert Hot Springs Health & Wellness Center Complex to Host Open House

-DESERT HOT SPRINGS (CNS) – An open house will be held Friday for the Health and Wellness Center Complex in Desert Hot Springs in an effort to inform residents about programs and offerings in the recreation center.
+DESERT HOT SPRINGS (CNS) – There will be an open house Friday for the Health and Wellness Center Complex in Desert Hot Springs in an effort to inform residents about programs and offerings in the recreation center.

 “We want our community to know there’s so much to do right here in our city (from) kids to adults (and) everyone in between,” said Mayor Scott Matas in a statement.
 “It’s so neat to see people picking up a pickleball racquet for the first time or learning how to do the Argentine tango.”